lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \notes{**Exercise Instructions:**

+Each group should select ONE type of institution to analyze (you'll return to this in Exercise 4).
+Choose from:

+1. **A Start-up** - Recently founded, agile, limited resources
+2. **A Government Institution** - Public sector, accountability requirements, stable
+3. **An Established Player** - Large corporation, existing systems, market leader
+4. **An SME** - Small/medium enterprise, specialized, resource-constrained

-For your chosen institution type from Exercise 1, conduct a SWOT analysis specifically focused on AI adoption:
+For your chosen institution type, conduct a SWOT analysis specifically focused on AI adoption:

 **Strengths:**
 - What advantages does this type of institution have for AI adoption?